crespohector/E-shop/README.md

-# Flask React Project
+# Welcome to E-shop

-This is the backend for the Flask React project.
+This is the backend for the E-shop.

 ## Getting started